Facebook Pixel Tracker

 When should I increase my rates?

-There’s no set time on when you should increase your rates, but the following are some suggestions:
+There’s no set time for when you should increase your rates, but the following are some suggestions:

 • Quarterly: Raising your rates quarterly is a good place to start.
 It helps you evaluate every few months how things are going and where changes could be made, including what you charge.